My name is Caroline Ward and I have always loved animals. As a child we had a family dog, Monty, a Cocker Spaniel as well as a variety of small pets.

 In 2016 we welcomed Joey, our second Papillon into our home, who has fun in our rally, clever canine and hooper classes.

 Having trained and volunteered with Bella at a previous club, in 2013 I joined FITdogs to train rally and in 2014 I became a volunteer instructor and have since become a trainer for DogAID.

 I have gained my IABTC instructor and IABTC Clicker and target (levels 1-3), currently working towards level 4.
 I have attended a number of workshops in puppy training, lifeskills and cognition.
 Most recently, The Dogs Mind and Social Learning in puppies with Claudia Fugazza (2019).
 I have also completed a variety of canine related courses and I am currently working towards KCAI.

 I am a rally judge and have seen rally develop as a sport over the years.
 I was privileged to be part of the ring party at Crufts 2018 and I am proud to be chosen as Assistant Manager for the Crufts Northern Rally Team.

 I love helping puppies and dogs create a bond through play, fun and training and have a special interest in canine cognition and how dogs feel which is something I would like to develop in the future.

-I am especially interested in how dogs learn and feel, and I am an advocate for the smaller dog breeds who I feel have great potential.
+I am also an advocate for small dogs who I feel have great potential.

 Sarah Louise Stridgeon

-My name is Sarah Louise Stridgeon and I have always loved being around animals.
-I am currently studying at Bishop Burton College (In association with Hull University) to gain my degree in Canine Behaviour.
+My name is Sarah Louise Stridgeon and I have always loved being around animals: exotic reptiles, horses and dogs.
+I have my FDSC in Canine Behaviour and Training and am currently working towards my BSC in Canine Behaviour Management.